The number one killer of sales performance and how to fix it

 Look at the core systems you use for your CMS, CRM, ERP, payments and accounting.
 If you don’t know what these things are, you are going to need at least four out of the five.
 Some systems might cover multiple functions, so search the web to uncover why they are important and what they can do for you.

-Sales is a highly sophisticated process, driven by data and technology.
+Sales today is driven by content, data and technology.
 There may be dozens of ways to do it, but one will cost less and/or produce a lot more than the others.
 Create and define the best process.
 You must review it regularly to drive continuous improvement (iteration), but don’t let anyone deviate from the process or divert the resources.
 Never let the tail wag the dog.